reduxdj/dr_queue/EXAMPLES.md

 ### Examples
-Assuming items are by default, originating from left to right, FIFO.
+Assuming items are by default, originating from left to right, FIFO, or first in first out.

 To create a new queue named test and push an item onto that queue: